 Making an iced matcha green tea latte is pretty darn easy and we are here to make it even easier for you!
 We are breaking down all of your questions and walking you through the process with step-by-step photos.
 You are going to love this hot-weather recipe!
 You are going to love this hot-weather recipe just as much as any Starbucks version you would by at a coffee shop!

 - water: we will warm this up just enough for the matcha powder to dissolve.

 - latte or ceremonial grade organic Matcha: we don’t need a ton, just about a teaspoon or so.
 I like the ceremonial grade matcha powder the best – it has a smooth, nice flavor.
 I would highly recommend searching out aa high-quality matcha powder – the quality really does make a difference here.

 - vanilla extract: this is optional, but it adds another little bit of sweetness.

-- unsweetened almond milk: you can use other dairy-free alternatives or you can even make cold foam!
+- unsweetened almond milk: you can use other non-dairy milk alternatives (like oat milk or coconut milk) or you can even make cold foam!